taraxa-fun/taraxafun-dapp/README.md

-# Taraxa-fun DApp
+# Taraxa-fun dapp

-Taraxa.fun DApp is built on the [TARAXA](https://taraxa.io) network, enabling users to interact with blockchain functionalities through a modern, user-friendly interface.
+Taraxa.fun dapp is built on the [TARAXA](https://taraxa.io) network, enabling users to interact with blockchain functionalities through a modern, user-friendly interface.
 This repository contains the frontend, developed with cutting-edge technologies to ensure a seamless experience.

 ## Features